dineshsprabu/gitml/README.md

-# VersionML - Git for Data Science Projects
+# GitML - Git for Data Science Projects

-VersionML helps you manage and move around between iterations during model building.
+GitML helps you manage and move around between iterations during model building.

-## How versionml can help you?
+## How gitml can help you?

 We provide a git like command line tool for you to take a snapshot of your current state with all necessary information and dependent files.